Original DDE™ art: “Into The Earth” — by: rob kistner © 3/17/26

 after the curtain fell

-watching the quiet stage
+watching the empty stage

-fill once more—
+fill with morning once more—